Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Experimental Setup

 \subsection{Computational Environment}

-We performed computation on the { \texttt{glacier}}, { \texttt{hermes}}, and { \texttt{orcinus}} clusters of WestGrid ({ \url{www.westgrid.ca}}), which have $1680$ 32-bit Intel Xeon CPU cores, $672$ 64-bit Intel Xeon CPU cores, and $9600$ 64-bit Intel Xeon CPU cores, respectively.
-In total, computing the results reported in this paper required over $400$ CPU-days of machine time, primarily for model fitting and posterior estimation (which is described in Section~\ref{sec:methods2}).
-Specifically, we used { \sc{}Gambit} \citep{mckelvey07} to compute QRE and to enumerate the Nash equilibria of games, and computed maximum likelihood estimates using the Nelder--Mead simplex algorithm \citep{nelder65}.
+We performed computation using WestGrid ({ \url{www.westgrid.ca}}), primarily on the { \texttt{orcinus}} cluster, which has $9600$ 64-bit Intel Xeon CPU cores.
+We used { \sc{}Gambit} \citep{mckelvey07} to compute QRE and to enumerate the Nash equilibria of games, and computed maximum likelihood estimates using the Nelder--Mead simplex algorithm \citep{nelder65}.